pghvlaans/sbotools/man-md/sboinstall.1.md

 Slackware 14.0 and Slackware 14.1.

 Root privileges are required to run **sboinstall**.
-If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, the script exits with a diagnostic message.
+If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, or if invalid options are specified, the script exits with a diagnostic message.

 ## OPTIONS